Get A Free, No-Risk Consultation Today

 Because disorderly conduct has a broad legal definition in Tennessee and often relies on the opinion of the police, it is not difficult to be charged with this crime.
 Officers can be subjective when deciding whether someone’s conduct warrants an arrest for disorderly conduct.

 You may be arrested and charged if you verbally disagree with a family member, punch a vehicle, or curse loudly in public.
-Further, if you are disrespectful to the police, there is a good chance you will be charged with disorderly conduct.
+Further, if you disrespect the police, there is a good chance you will be charged with disorderly conduct.

 No matter what conduct led to your arrest, always have a defense lawyer evaluate your charges.
-Often, there is not enough evidence that your behavior violated the law, and the right criminal defense attorney can help.
+Often, there is insufficient evidence that your behavior violated the law, and the right criminal defense attorney can help.

 Disorderly conduct is a Class C misdemeanor in Tennessee and is punishable by up to 30 days in jail and a $50 fine.
-For funeral-related charges, you can face a Class B misdemeanor charge and up to six months in jail and a $500 fine.
+For funeral-related charges, you can face a Class B misdemeanor charge, up to six months in jail, and a $500 fine.

-Even a misdemeanor on your record can cause many problems, so you want to avoid a conviction whenever possible.
+Even a misdemeanor on your record can cause many problems, so you must avoid a conviction whenever possible.

 Were you charged with disorderly conduct in Nashville?
 It is essential to hire a criminal defense attorney as soon as possible.
 While disorderly conduct is a misdemeanor in Tennessee, you can still receive jail time.
 Also, a disorderly conduct conviction will stay on your record forever.
 Always take any type of criminal charge seriously and seek defense help.